 For a more detailed description of an event click on it’s title.
 For futher details click on the “more details” link in the window that pops up.
 For information on CASS Staff events, please log in with your personal username and password and click on “Staff Resources” in the main navigation above.

-Please note that many of our in-person events have been suspended in response to the covid-19 pandemic.
+Please note that many of our in-person events have been modified, or include additional precautions in order to mitigate the risk posed by the COVID-19 pandemic.